Hugh Fraser (British politician): Political career

 Fraser was elected Member of Parliament for Stone in 1945, later Stafford and Stone following constituency boundary changes, from 1950 until 1983 and then Stafford again until his death.
 He served as an MP continuously from 1945 until 1984 but did not become Father of the House as he was sworn in as an MP on 15 August 1945 while James Callaghan had been sworn in on 2 August 1945 and so he, rather than Fraser, became Father following the 1983 election.
+Fraser was the founder of the Conservative Philosophy Group, a group created to provide an intellectual basis for conservatism.

 He was Parliamentary Private Secretary to Oliver Lyttelton (1951–54), a junior minister in the War Office (1958–60) and Colonial Office (1960–62), and Secretary of State for Air (1962–64).
-He was sworn in as a Member of the Privy Council of the United Kingdom in 1962, giving him the right to the prefix "The Right Honourable" for life.
-He was an unsuccessful candidate in the Conservative Party's 1975 leadership election, gaining 16 votes in the first round challenging incumbent Edward Heath, with the leadership eventually being won by Margaret Thatcher.
+He was sworn in as a Member of the Privy Council in 1962, giving him the right to the prefix "The Right Honourable" for life.
+He stood as a candidate in the Conservative Party's 1975 leadership election, presenting himself as an anti-establishment candidate, criticizing incumbent leader Edward Heath for his "domination" of the party, and advocating for rebuilding support for the Conservative Party in Scotland and Northern Ireland.
+He gained 16 votes in the first round challenging Edward Heath, with the leadership eventually being won by Margaret Thatcher.

 Personal life

 Fraser married the future author Lady Antonia Pakenham, daughter of the Earl and Countess of Longford, on 25 September 1956.
-They had six children, Benjamin, Damian, Orlando, Rebecca, Flora and Natasha.
+They had six children, including Flora.
 In 1975, while she was still married to him, Lady Antonia Fraser met and started living with playwright Harold Pinter, who was also married at the time.
 The Frasers divorced in 1977; Lady Antonia married Pinter in 1980 when his divorce became final.

 Fraser was the intended target of an IRA car bomb on 23 October 1975.
 The bomb had been fitted to one of Fraser's cars outside his home in Campden Hill Square.
 A noted cancer researcher, Professor Gordon Hamilton Fairley, was walking past the car when the bomb exploded prematurely, killing him instantly.
 Fraser's wife, Lady Antonia, and Caroline Kennedy, a guest of the Frasers visiting London to complete a year-long art course at Sotheby's auction house, would have been in the car when the bomb detonated had it not done so prematurely.
 The reason that Fraser was targeted for assassination remains unknown.